-However, at Life Benefits, LLC, we are out of the box thinkers and so the long answer is, “You can avoid those taxes AND the 10% penalty if you merely understand and follow the law.
+However, at Life Benefits, LLC, we’re out of the box thinkers, and so the long answer is, you can avoid those taxes AND the 10% penalty if you merely understand and follow the law.

 Justice Louis Brandeis once stated that using the long way home to help decongest Washington DC was a public service whereas taking the shorter way home via the toll bridge between DC and Alexandria, Virginia required a tax to be paid.
 “Likewise,” Brandeis avowed, “taking the time to discover, understand and apply the law in a way which prevents you from having to pay taxes and penalties is a public service and should be rewarded.”